-Both Tamela and Karen wanted “C” to stand for coffee or chocolate since both seen to be must-haves for any writer.
-Instead I’m going to fudge a little (pun intended) and write about the “non-Compete” clause in your contract.
-This clause has become the latest playground for negotiations.
+Many authors want “C” to stand for coffee or chocolate since both seem to be must-haves for any writer.
+Instead, I’m going to fudge a little (pun intended) and write about the noncompete clause in your contract.
+This clause has long been a playground for negotiations.

 The Author will not publish or authorize the publication of any other work which would adversely affect the sale of the Work without the Publisher’s prior written consent.

 Seems fairly innocuous, and it is.
 This publisher is basically saying, “Don’t write another book similar to this one.”

 Take a look at this language from another publisher’s contract:

 Author will neither publish nor authorize the publication anywhere of any Competing Work, including any Competing Work co-written by Author, in any form equivalent to a Physical Version, Digital Version, or in any form hereafter devised.
 A “Competing Work” shall be any work on the same or similar topic contained in the Work, treated in the same manner and depth, and directed to the same audience.

 Imagine you have written a book about anger in the workplace and then later want to write about anger as a parent for a different publisher.
 Are those “competing” works?
 Would the second adversely affect the sale of the first?

 Now take a look at this noncompete language from a third publisher:

 Author agrees he will not undertake without the written consent of Publisher to write, print, publish, produce, or cause to be written, printed, published, or produced (alone, in conjunction with others or through any other arrangement) anything for publication in book form before the work has been delivered.
 Author will not, without written consent of Publisher, write, print, publish or produce, or cause to be written, printed, published or produced, during the continuance of this Agreement, any other edition of said Work, any work derived from the Work, or any other work in any form tending to compete or interfere with or injure the sale of the Work in any manner.